Donald Trump And Mike Bloomberg Get In Nasty Twitter Fight: New Yorkers ‘Call You A Carnival Barking Clown’

-Michael Bloomberg and Donald Trump got into a knock-down, drag-out fight on social media on Thursday, with the two hurling brutal insults at one another.
+Michael Bloomberg and President Donald Trump got into a knock-down, drag-out fight on social media on Thursday, with the two hurling brutal insults at one another.
 While some of Trump’s targets ignore the president’s insults, Bloomberg wasn’t about to let the insults go by without an answer, as Fox News reports.

-Trump started Thursday’s battle when he re-tweeted an image that was altered to make the 2020 presidential candidate look short while Trump towered above him cutting red tape.
+Trump purportedly started Thursday’s battle when he re-tweeted an image that was altered to make the 2020 presidential candidate look short while Trump towered above him cutting red tape.
 In the tweet, Trump compared Bloomberg to Jeb Bush, but with less political skill and support from the black community.

 He followed that up with a second message continuing the attack.